SixArm/mast-cell-help/topics/hydroxyzine/index.md

 # Hydroxyzine

 Hydroxyzine is an antihistamine medication commonly used to treat itching caused by allergies, as well as to alleviate symptoms of anxiety and tension.
 It belongs to the class of first-generation antihistamines.
-United States brand names Atarax and Vistaril.
+Brand names: Atarax, Vistaril.

 As an antihistamine, hydroxyzine works by blocking the effects of histamine, a substance produced by the body during allergic reactions.
 By inhibiting histamine's action, hydroxyzine can reduce itching, skin rash, and other allergy symptoms.